Dark Moon Wise

 I am keeping the cost of this program as low as possible to make this information accessible while still receiving some payment for preparation time, delivery, location and supplies.
 If you would like to take the certification course but are experiencing financial issues, please email me for payment plan options.

 To apply please email a brief paragraph about why you wish to learn and we can discuss any concerns or details you might like.

-The cost for the classes in total is $65 per evening (2 hours) or $520 in total.
-I am requesting that people offer a deposit of $100 to hold the space and the balance ($420) can be paid in total or in 2 instalments of $210.
-Also, if you bring a friend to enrol who hasn't already requested a spot, I will offer both of you the classes for $60 an evening or $480 in total.
+The cost for the classes in total is $50 per evening (2 hours) plus a $40 materials fee, or $440 in total.
 This includes most supplies other than a Book of Shadows and perhaps the items you may choose to purchase on your own.
 No previous experience is necessary.

 Classes are offered in sacred space both indoors and outdoors to ensure a deep connection to the materials being discussed.